ADHD Treatment in Issaquah and Sammamish — Therapy, Medication Management, and Care Built Around You

 Some were diagnosed as children and lost their support somewhere along the way.
 Others are hearing the word ADHD applied to themselves for the very first time.

 Either way, it is never too late.
 Understanding how your brain works can change your relationship with yourself, with your work, with your family, and with the people you love.
 What comes next does not have to look like what came before.
-ADHD treatment for adults, whether through therapy, medication management, or both, is available right here in Issaquah and Sammamish.
+ADHD treatment for adults, whether through therapy, medication management, or both, is available in Issaquah and Sammamish, and through secure telehealth across Washington State.

 Women and Girls — A Note We Feel Strongly About